Free Pregnancy Due Date Calculator Online

 Frequently asked questions

-The standard method is Naegele's rule: add 280 days (40 weeks) to the first day of your last menstrual period.
+Using Naegele's rule: add 280 days (40 weeks) to the first day of your last menstrual period.
 This assumes a 28-day cycle with ovulation on day 14.
-If your cycle is regularly longer or shorter than 28 days, your healthcare provider may adjust the due date accordingly.
-Naegele's rule gives an estimated due date, not a precise delivery date.
-About 80 percent of births occur within two weeks of the calculated due date.
+If your cycle is regularly longer or shorter than 28 days, the due date is adjusted accordingly (one day per day of cycle length difference).
+Naegele's rule gives an estimated due date.
+About 80 percent of births occur within two weeks of the calculated EDD.

 Related tools